juanblasmdq/create-env-and-install-dep/README.md

-# create-venv-and-install-dep
+# create-env-and-install-dep

-1st verify that "requirements.txt" include the requirements listed
+1 - Verify that "requirements.txt" include the requirements listed for the project

-2nd run "create-env-and-install-dep.bat"
+2 - run "create-env-and-install-dep.bat" in order to create a Virtual Environment named "env" and install the dependencies included in "requirements.txt"